Devon1337/EconomyBot/README.md

 - Add extensibility to the bot
 - Add cross os support
 - Add CSV file or something relative to do bank storage
+- turn int32 into int64 or int long

 # Update Notice
 ## Update 1.0 (Base Model)